JustRegularLuna/rpp-backup/README.md

 Red++ serves as an updated version of Pokémon Red.

 It fixes a lot of bugs leftover from original Red and Blue, as well as adding new features.

+# You can download IPS patch files [**here**](patches/).
+Apply them to a normal Red Version rom.
+Just apply whichever patch you want.

-It builds two versions, a "Normal" version and a "Hard" version.
+The source code builds two versions, a "Normal" version and a "Hard" version.
 The only difference is the level curve.
 "pokered.gbc" is the Normal version, "pokeblue.gbc" is the Hard version.
+There is also the option to build either version with snowy graphics.

 For a list of features, check out [**FEATURES.md**](FEATURES.md).

-You can download IPS patch files [**here**](patches/).
-Apply them to a normal Red Version rom.
-Just apply whichever patch you want.

 * To see a list of all Pokémon included, look [**here**](constants/pokemon_constants.asm).
 * To see Pokémon skill sets and evolutions, look [**here**](data/evos_moves.asm).